 - Go to https://workstudy.missouri.edu/

 - Enter your username and password.* (If you do not have a password, please go to https://newstudent.missouri.edu/resources/itguide)

-- Search the employer list or enter keywords into the job description to see open positions
+- Search the employer list or enter keywords to view open positions by clicking on the job number

-- Once you have settled on a position, click “Apply” (Note that you can only accept one position)
+- Once you have decided on a position, click “Apply” (Note that you can only apply for and accept one position)

-Once hired into a work-study position, you will submit a timesheet to track hours worked and monies from your work-study award are directly deposited bi-weekly (every other Wednesday) into a bank account of your choice.
+Once hired into a work-study position, you will receive pay for hours worked and monies will be directly deposited, bi-weekly (every other Wednesday) into a bank account of your choice.
 Your earnings are not credited to your University account.
-Families which expect students to use portions of their award to pay University expenses must make appropriate arrangements with the Cashier’s Office.
+Families which expect students to use portions of their work-study pay for University expenses must make appropriate arrangements with the Cashier’s Office.

-For more details on types of jobs, awards, wages and payroll, please visit the Work-Study student web page.
+For more details about Federal Work-Study jobs, please visit the Work-Study student web page.

 Any student is welcome to search and apply for part-time job and internship opportunities which are available both on campus and in the local Columbia community.
 Part-time employment is an excellent way to earn extra income, gain experience, build new skills and cultivate positive references.
 The MU Career Center can assist students in finding job openings, preparing applications and preparing for job interviews.

 Campus jobs and internships are particularly advantageous because of their convenient location, supportive supervisors, and focus on student development.
 On-campus positions can be temporary or long-term employment opportunities working for a department in a variety of roles such as customer service, retail, sales, office support and more.
 Available jobs and internships can be found on the employment website, HireMizzouTigers.com, powered by Handshake.